 Fringe benefits are ancillary benefits which VP Bank offers its employees on a voluntary basis, often as a result of practices which are customary in the given location or business segment.
 In principle, the benefits are only of a minor amount.
 They are settled and reported in accordance with local regulations.

 They relate principally to the following benefits:

-- preferential conditions for employees in the case of banking transactions, such as reduced-rate mortgages for residential property
+preferential conditions for employees in the case of banking transactions, such as reduced-rate mortgages for an individual’s own home;

 Individuals and functions subject to particular provisions

 Employees having a particularly large impact on the risk profile of the Bank are designated as “risk takers”.
 VP Bank identifies the members of the Board of Directors and Executive Board as decision-makers and substantial “risk takers” as well as selected functions.
 These are in particular the heads of the units “Group Internal Audit”, “Group Compliance”, “Group Finance”, “Group Risk”, “Group Investment Center”, “Group Operations”, “Intermediaries”, “Private Banking”, “Group Information Technology”, “Group Human Resources”, “Group Treasury & Execution”, “Group Communications & Marketing”, “Group Credit”, “Chief of Staff CEO” and the members of the Credit Committee as well as the CEOs of Group subsidiaries.

 Individuals performing compliance and control functions are predominantly remunerated with fixed compensation components.
 Their variable compensation elements do not depend on the success of the business units which they verify or monitor.

 The remuneration practices of VP Bank are in compliance with appendix 4.4 of the Banking Ordinance (BankO) as well as the EU Directive and are geared to long-term success.
 The decision concerning the earmarking of a total amount for remuneration resides ultimately with the Board of Directors.